NeueDarshan/simple_ConTeXt/README.md

 # Snippets

-The snippets are as follows.
+The main snippets are as follows.

 | snippet    | expands to                                   | notes                |
 |------------|----------------------------------------------|----------------------|